DaltonAlley/Grimoire/README.md

-# MTG Decklist PDF Generator
+# Grimoir
+Magic: The Gathering proxy deck generator.

 This project generates a PDF document from a Magic: The Gathering Commander decklist, with each card displayed on its own page, including a small bleed margin for cutting.
 The tool is designed to process a decklist in a specific text format and produce a printable PDF for easy card cutting and use.